 Harold J. Benedict died in 1977 and Genevieve M. Benedict died in 1990.
 Bob and Tom inherited the two houses and the land that lies under Cottages by the Sea after the death of Genevieve and in 2001, Bob decided to sell his portion of the inheritance, the two houses, to the owners who were then purchasing the King Frederik (Sandcastle on the Beach).
 The new owners of these houses quickly turned Gen and Ben’s house into what is now The Beachside Café’, and the other house into what is now their Villa.
 As children, the building that now houses the Beachside Café’ was actually “Grandma’s house” to the Benedict grandchildren, where they came to visit with their grandmother Genevieve until just before her death in 1990.

 Harold's son, Tom Benedict, moved back to run the family business of Cottages by the Sea in 2001 with his wife, Carol and son, Paul.
 Tom met Carol on the main patio of Cottages by the Sea in 1958 at a birthday party given for him on the patio by his parents.
 At the time, Carol was a missionary for the Lutheran church and ran the orphanage in Frederiksted called the Queen Louise Home.
 They were married in Frederiksted on April 2, 1960 in the Lutheran church.
 Carol used to take her children from the orphanage swimming on the same beach she later lived on.
-Carol and Tom also had four childre -, Patti, Matt, Ruth & Paul.
-Paul and Ruth both now work for Cottages by the Sea, Paul as the General Manager and Ruth and her husband, also named Paul, as co-managers.
-Unfortunately for the Benedict family and staff at Cottages by the Sea, Carol Benedict passed away on January 13, 2012.
+Carol and Tom also had four children,, Patti, Matt, Ruth & Paul.
+Unfortunately for the Benedict family and staff at Cottages by the Sea, Carol Benedict passed away on January 13, 2012 and Tom passed away on March 15, 2013.
+They will forever be loved and missed by everyone at Cottages by the Sea.
+Son, Paul, continues to live and work at the cottages in the role of General manager.
+Ruth also works for the business from her home in Washington State via internet and telephone, Patti helps out with the Facebook pages from her home in Atlanta, and Matt helps with the website and anything technical.
+The four Benedict children, all now part owners in the business, have decided to try their hardest to keep the legacy of their grandparents and parents going for as long as possible at Cottages by the Sea.

 Over the past 50 plus years, Cottages by the Sea has been blessed to attract high quality, loyal guests.
 Many guests return yearly to escape the cold weather of the north in the winter months, while others study the turtle population or just come to relax and enjoy the beach in the spring and summer.